mosswg/mycelium-lang/README.md

  # Mycelium
- Mycelium is a language built with scripting principles like lists, automatic types, multiple return values, etc. but the language will ultimately be converted to assembly to be compiled and ran natively.
-Currently the std library of the language is being written with work on the compiler coming later.
-The plan is to bootstrap the language in assembly to interface with the std library and once it is complete enough it will be converted to self hosting.
-However, this is subject to change.
+ Mycelium will be a language built with scripting principles like lists, automatic types, multiple return values, etc. but the language will ultimately be converted to assembly to be compiled and run natively.
+Mycelium will be a compiled dynamic language.

  ## std library
- The Mycelium std library is entirely written in assembly for x86_64 linux with no dependencies.
-Eventually it may be expanded to include other platforms or architectures. <br>
+ The Mycelium std library has now been removed and will be rewritten in Mycelium on the language is useable. <br>
- Work on the language has begun.
-The std library is still being developed but more focus is currently on the compiler. <br>
+ The old version of std library has been moved to [Mycore](https://github.com/mossx-dev/Mycore)

 ## Important Update
 Mycelium is going to be completely rewritten in C++.
 The reason for this change is the same reason there have been barely any updates to the project in months.
 I have been very busy and every time I try to code in assembly I can't get anything meaningful done.
 So hopefully now I can get back to working on this project again.
-As for the std library I figure someone might find it useful so I created a [repo for it](https://github.com/mossx-dev/Mycore) but it will not be actively maintained.

 ## Milestones
 - [ ] tokenizer